-In a few minutes, we were in the comfort of Manali – our breathing eased out and our hearts were full of the joy of completing a journey of our dreams.
+In a few minutes, we were in the comfort of Manali – our breathing eased out and our hearts were full of the joy of completing the journey of our dreams.

-Recommend you read following travel blog on my Himachal tour.
+Recommend you read the following travel blog on my Himachal tour.